yihong-xu/yihong-xu.github.io/_pages/research.md

 Works in Progress
 ======
+"Super Learning: A Multiply Robust Approach in Two-Stage Semiparametric Estimation for Causal and Structural Parameters", with Li Zheng, Weiwen Yin

+"Quantile Matrix Completion"

 "Doubly Robust Estimation for Causal Inference with Nonclassical Measurement Errors", with Li Zheng

 "Robust Bayesian Learning: An Application to Penalized Splines"